Lee33333/hackbright.project/README.md

 <h4>How</h4>
 --------

-I began this project by contacting the Gay and Lesbian Medical Association (GLMA), a non-profit organization of LGBT medical providers.
+I began this project by contacting the Health Professionals Advancing LGBT Equality (GLMA), a non-profit organization of LGBT medical providers.
 GLMA was excited about my idea and agreed to let me use their data.
 However, they were unable to provide me with formatted csv files.
 I used BeautifulSoup and regular expressions to create a scraper to scrape the data I needed from their site.

 On the backend, I am using the Flask web framework.
 It calls my SQLite database using SQLAlchemy.
 I used the Python GeoPy library to geocode every provider's address and created GeoJSON objects for each person using the Python GeoJSON library.